updated September 2022

 It took five years, six trips to Rome, to get me inside the Colosseum.
 What made me change my mind?
-The opportunity to take the Walks of Italy, Colosseum VIP Night Tour which includes the recently opened underground areas where the animals were kept, and the arena area.
+The opportunity to take the Walks of Italy, Colosseum VIP Night Tour.
+The tour included the recently opened underground areas where the animals were kept and the arena.
 Best of all, there are no crowds or lines at night!
-Obviously, I was not going to pass up a chance to experience the atmosphere of the Colosseum at night and to have access to areas that you can only see with a guide.
+Obviously, I was not going to pass up a chance to experience the atmosphere of the Colosseum at night with access to areas that you can only see with a guide.

 The Colosseum is the model for arenas as we know them today.
 There were seating tiers (just like today), and running water.
-They didn’t have elevators, but used a system of pulleys and ropes to accomplish the same tasks.
+They didn’t have elevators but used a system of pulleys and ropes to accomplish the same tasks.

 Remember this is B.C. times.
-No airplanes to whisk us across continents for a safari in Africa, or sit in the comfort of your living room and watch elephants, lions, and zebras run across the screen on the Discovery Channel.
-Witnessing the games at the Colosseum was the one chance for thousands of citizens, wealthy and poor alike, to see exotic animals never seen by anyone in the civilized world before.
+No airplanes to whisk us across continents for a safari in Africa.
+No televisions for us to watch elephants, lions, and zebras run across the screen on the Discovery Channel.
+Witnessing the games at the Colosseum was the one chance for thousands of citizens to see exotic animals never seen by anyone in the civilized world before.
 Somehow this makes me feel a little better about it all–at least it wasn’t 100% about blood and violence.

 The VIP tour of the Colosseum was with Walks of Italy.
 All comments and opinions are my own.

-©PennySadler 2013.
-All rights reserved.
+©PennySadler – All rights reserved.